 You can measure which articles are performing best based on views and article NPS scores.
 This helps you stay updated on your content and allows you to have confidence in the system you are using.

-Customers are expecting to help themselves, but they don’t want to feel alone.
 Artificial intelligence brings an added interaction to the table that allows customers to feel heard.
-That way their expectations are met and they aren’t just combing through what your company thinks they want to see.
+That way, their expectations are met and they aren’t just combing through what your company thinks they want to see.

 All customer service channels are important, but if you can get web self-service right, it could eliminate the need for any others almost entirely.